boomcamp/PHP-MVC-Information-System/README.md

 # Requirements

-* A way to login and logout.
+* A functionality to login and logout.

-* A way to CREATE new students.
+* A functionality to CREATE new students.

-* A way to UPDATE existing students.
+* A functionality to UPDATE existing students.

-* A way to DELETE a student.
+* A functionality to DELETE a student.

-* A way to DISPLAY lists of students.
+* A functionality to DISPLAY lists of students.

 * System should destroy all sessions.